Operators coming from ring schemes: Ring schemes

 Therefore, we can assume that $\phi$ corresponds to a diagonal matrix.
 By composing with a morphism of the form

 we obtain that the additive polynomials from the diagonal of $M$ are monic. \end{proof}

 \begin{lemma} Let

 be a morphism of ring schemes over a field $\ka$ such that the additive group schemes of $\mathcal{A}$ and $\mathcal{B}$ are isomorphic to $\ga^{e}$, and $s_1,\ldots,s_e$ are as in Lemma \ref{diagonal}.
-Then, for each $i$ we have that $s_i$ is a power of the Frobenius morphism or $s_i=0$. \end{lemma} \begin{proof} By the nature of the statement we are proving, we can assume that the field $\ka$ is algebraically closed.
+Then, for each $i$ we have that $s_i$ is a power of the Frobenius morphism or $s_i=0$. \end{lemma} \begin{proof} For any (additive) morphism $s:\ga\to \ga$ of additive group schemes over $\ka$, $s$ is a power of the Frobenius morphism or $s=0$ if and only if the same holds for the induced (base-change) morphism of additive groups schemes over the algebraic closure $\ka^{\alg}$:

+Therefore, we can assume that the field $\ka$ is algebraically closed.
 By \cite[Proposition 2.1]{algring}, the ideal $\ker(\phi)$ is a connected algebraic variety.
 If there is $i$ such that $s_i$ is neither a power of Frobenius nor $s_i=0$, then $s_i$ is not a monomial and $\ker(s_i)$ is a finite non-trivial group.
 Since we have:

 we get that $\ker(\phi)$ is not connected, which is a contradiction. \end{proof} \begin{theorem} Assume that the field $\ka$ is perfect and $\mathcal{B}$ is a $\ka$-algebra scheme such that $(\mathcal{B},+)\cong \ga^e$.
 Then, we have: